-The power of membership organisations
+The Power of membership

 Definition: Membership organisations typically have a particular purpose, which involves connecting people together around a particular profession, industry, activity, interest, mission or geographical location.
 This might simply be to encourage or facilitate interaction and collaboration, but it also often involves promoting and enhancing the purpose itself.
-Wikipedia

 Not everyone wants to be part of a membership organisation – the sense of ‘belonging’ does nothing for them.
 That is fine – horses-for-courses.
 For those who do choose to be a member of an organisation, especially a trade association or professional body (which this site mainly covers) then the message of “Stronger Together” rings out loud & clear.